 Treatment For Polysubstance Use Disorder

 Substance and polysubstance use disorders can be hard to beat, but the right treatment program can make all the difference.
-The best programs for substance abuse, addiction, and dependence are found at inpatient drug rehab centers, where you will find caring, supportive staff and evidence-based modalities.
+The best programs for substance use, addiction, and dependence are found at inpatient drug rehab centers, where you will find caring, supportive staff and evidence-based modalities.

 Some of the most effective methods of recovery for substance use disorders are detoxification, dialectical behavioral therapy, cognitive behavioral therapy, family therapy, peer support groups, and contingency-management.
 Vertava Health may be able to guide you into recovery and help you return to normal life—happy and free from addiction.